WICG/turtledove/FLEDGE_k_anonymity_server.md

 ## Use cases in the Privacy Sandbox

 The [FLEDGE](FLEDGE.md) proposal calls for k-anonymity thresholds on several features.
 The first threshold is before interest groups are updated.
-A browser should not request an interest group update unless there are at least $k$ other browsers also requesting the same interest group update.
+A browser should not request an interest group update from an untrusted server unless there are at least $k$ other browsers also requesting the same interest group update.
 This allows the browser for a particular user to _hide in the crowd_ of other users also requesting the same update.
 To implement this k-anonymity thresholds are applied to the `dailyUpdateUrl`.

 k-anonymity is also applied to the `renderUrl` for ad creatives.
 One of the goals of [FLEDGE](FLEDGE.md) is to offer microtargeting protection; that is,